All Episodes

 And as a result, precious lives are saved.

-And it's saved because we we have an obligation, you know, to protect in this case and serve.
+And it's saved because we have an obligation, you know, to protect in this case and serve.

 There are tactics that are proven to be winners.

-Stopping frisk is one of them.
+Stop and frisk is one of them.

-You know, if it's late at night and you got a bunch of people walking down the street, whatever, if they if the cops had any suspicion whatsoever, they had the ability to frisk them.
+You know, if it's late at night and you got a bunch of people walking down the street, whatever, if the cops had any suspicion whatsoever, they had the ability to frisk them.

 And it took a lot of guns off the street.

-Now you might be saying, well, Hannity, I thought you were a second amendment guy.
+Now, you might be saying, well, Hannity, I thought you were a Second Amendment guy.

 I am.